MoinSebi/gretl/doc/gretl.explained.md

 2. Whole graph mode: Calculate the statistics of the whole graph, which includes
    1. Graph statistics (e.g. number of nodes, number of edges, number of paths, etc.)
    2. Hybrid statistics (e.g. average number of nodes in a path, average number of edges in a path, etc.)
-A list of all statistics can be found in when using "names".